jckleiner/config/setup/macos-ansible/README.md

  * Enable browser integration in Keepass for Firefox and Chrome
  * Then open the browser extension settings page > connected databases > connect your keepass database
  * See description in keepass file for more info
+TODO keepasxc config file?
+   - start on startup
+   - minimize automcaticlly after login to a database
+   - TouchId

+   TODO vscode - scroll before the top/bottom was reached TODO gitlab sync with github
+   TODO apple care

+   TODO Enter harddisk password to keepass
+   TODO Increase keypress rate

+   TODO A good dock? ------------------------
+   TODO USB complaining when dock is unplugged ------------------------ TODO instead of piping the output into grep, how to fuzzy search the output?